Vineyards in Sussex

 Situated right in the heart of ‘1066 Country’, Seddlescombe Organic Vineyard is certainly one of the best things to do in and around Hastings – and the most refreshing!
 Once you’ve soaked up the surrounding history, head to the vineyard and its stunning 22 acres of organic grape vines where you can sip your way through a variety of fruit wines, fruit juices and even some lip-smacking farmhouse ciders.

 Whether your tastes lie in whites, reds, rosé or a sparkling wine, there is a vegan tipple for you in this award-winning range.
-If, like us, you like to try before you buy, you can come along on one of the fantastic tours, which not only give you the chance to delve deeper into the vineyards and the incredible skill behind wine making, but allow you to taste the fruits of their labours at the end.
+If, like us, you like to try before you buy, you can come along on one of the fantastic tours, which not only give you the chance to delve deeper into the vineyards and the incredible skill behind winemaking, but also allow you to taste the fruits of their labours at the end.
 Feeling extra indulgent?
 Add on a lunch or cream tea for a ‘cherry on top’ experience.

-If you’re short on time and just want to pick up a bottle of liquid Sussex, you can simply pop along to the shop, which holds wines from Seddlescombe vineyard’s sister vineyards in Provence as well as all the gifts and hampers a wine lover could need.
+If you’re short on time and just want to pick up a bottle of liquid Sussex, you can simply pop along to the shop, which holds wines from Seddlescombe Vineyard’s sister vineyards in Provence as well as all the gifts and hampers a wine lover could need.
 There’s also a Café & Kitchen as well as the Cellar Door Bar, so whether you want a glass of bubbly with your bestie or a delicious homemade bake, there’s always a reason to visit Seddlescombe.

 More reading